Sapphire: Synthetic sapphire

 In 1902, the French chemist Auguste Verneuil announced a process for producing synthetic ruby crystals.
 In the flame-fusion (Verneuil process), fine alumina powder is added to an oxyhydrogen flame, and this is directed downward against a ceramic pedestal.
-Following the successful synthesis of ruby, Verneuil focussed his efforts on sapphire.
+Following the successful synthesis of ruby, Verneuil focused his efforts on sapphire.
 Synthesis of blue sapphire came in 1909, after chemical analyses of sapphire suggested to Verneuil that iron and titanium were the cause of the blue color.
 Verneuil patented the process of producing synthetic blue sapphire in 1911.

 The key to the process is that the alumina powder does not melt as it falls through the flame.
 Instead it forms a sinter cone on the pedestal.
 When the tip of that cone reaches the hottest part of the flame, the tip melts.
 Thus the crystal growth is started from a tiny point, ensuring minimal strain.

 Next, more oxygen is added to the flame, causing it to burn slightly hotter.
 This expands the growing crystal laterally.
 At the same time, the pedestal is lowered at the same rate that the crystal grows vertically.
-The alumina in the flame is slowly deposited, creating a teardrop shaped "boule" of sapphire material.
+The alumina in the flame is slowly deposited, creating a teardrop-shaped "boule" of sapphire material.
 This step is continued until the desired size is reached, the flame is shut off and the crystal cools.
 The now elongated crystal contains a lot of strain due to the high thermal gradient between the flame and surrounding air.
 To release this strain, the now finger-shaped crystal will be tapped with a chisel to split it into two halves.

 Due to the vertical layered growth of the crystal and the curved upper growth surface (which starts from a drop), the crystals will display curved growth lines following the top surface of the boule.
 This is in contrast to natural corundum crystals, which feature angular growth lines expanding from a single point and following the planar crystal faces.